xji3/IGC_BEAST_Tutorial/README.md

 Please follow the [BEAGLE installation instructions](https://github.com/beagle-dev/beagle-lib).
 But get the `hmc-clock` branch.

-For mac users, the following commands will compile the CPU version the CPU version.
+For mac users, the following commands will compile the CPU version of BEAGLE.
-Follow the instructions if you need to install any software.
+Follow the instructions if you need to install any other dependent software.

 ```
 xcode-select --install